Viennese Quartets (Mozart): No. 8 in F major, K. 168

+The work is in four movements:

 The first movement is in sonata form.
 The slow movement in F minor is a triple-meter canon on the familiar theme also used in the finale of Haydn's Op.
 20 No. 5 quartet in the same key, and that Mozart would much later use in the "Kyrie" from his Requiem.
 The third movement is in ternary form, with a minuet and trio.
 The finale is a fugue which is also similar to one of the finales of Op.
 20, this time the A major quartet (No. 6).